Tina Niewiadomski: Film career

-Yaroshenko started her career in Ukraine by creating a 10 part documentary series called "My Truth".
+Niewiadomski started her career in Ukraine by creating a 10 part documentary series called "My Truth".
 In 2005, she won "Best Full Length Script" for her screenplay Born in Fire by Koronatsiya Slova (Коронація слова), an international literacy competition of novels, screenplays, and plays.
-She later took on a role as Director of Video Production on Miss Universe Ukraine.
+In 2007, she received an award from Inter-Channel in Ukraine for TV Fishka.
+She later worked as Director of Video Production on Miss Universe Ukraine.
+She was also involved with Ukrainian television network Novy TV (Star Light Media), where she served as director of Star Factory 4 and later worked as co-creator and director on television projects including Piranhas, Abzac, and Project Perfect.
+She is a Notable Alumni of Kyiv National University of Theatre, Cinema and Television.